-The Gantt chart is showing a summary group of automatically scheduled tasks which are scheduled to complete on May 3.
-As you can see, the tasks have 2 resources, Mary Hill and Larry Adams assigned.
+The Gantt chart below shows a summary group of automatically scheduled tasks.
+The tasks are all scheduled to complete on May 3.
+Each task has 2 assigned resources, Mary Hill and Larry Adams.
 They also have indicators that each of the tasks is overallocated.